apalache-mc/apalache/docs/src/apalache/features.md

 ## Safety vs. Liveness

-At the moment, Apalache is able to check invariants and inductive invariants.
+At the moment, Apalache is only able to check invariants and inductive invariants.
+Which means that you can only check safety properties with Apalache, unless you employ a [liveness-to-safety] transformation in your spec.
-It means that you can only check safety with Apalache, unless you employ [liveness-to-safety] transformation in your spec.
-It does not support liveness properties.
-If you really like to see liveness implemented, upvote the [liveness feature].
+In general, we doe not support checking liveness properties.
+If you would like to see liveness implemented, upvote the [liveness feature].

 ## Language